 Krzysztof joined Watsi on September 2nd, 2013.
-Eleven months ago, Krzysztof joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Krzysztof's most recent donation supported Taw, a gardener and teacher from Thailand, to fund a fracture repair surgery.
+One year ago, Krzysztof joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Krzysztof's most recent donation supported Thi, a 37-year-old factory worker from Thailand, to fund a hysterectomy to heal her ovarian tumor.

 Krzysztof has funded healthcare for 24 patients in 5 countries.